tub-rip/event_based_optical_flow/README.md

 👀 **We are now working to make this method more generic, easy-to-use functions (`flow = useful_function(events)`).
 Stay tuned!**

-# Secrets of Event-Based Optical Flow (ECCV 2022, T-PAMI 2024)
+# Secrets of Event-Based Optical Flow (T-PAMI 2024, ECCV 2022)

 This is the official repository for [**Secrets of Event-Based Optical Flow**](https://arxiv.org/abs/2207.10022), **ECCV 2022 Oral** by
 [Shintaro Shiba](http://shibashintaro.com/), [Yoshimitsu Aoki](https://aoki-medialab.jp/aokiyoshimitsu-en/) and [Guillermo Callego](https://sites.google.com/view/guillermogallego).